Grahack/profgra.org/content/sng/Bruno Mars - When I was your man.md

 ---
-title: Bruno Mars - When I was your man
+title: "Bruno Mars - When I was your man"
 tags:
     - -draft
     - musique/chanson